Joe Bussard: Personal life

 Bussard married Esther Mae Keith in 1965.
-She worked as a hairdresser and cosmetologist to support the family.
+She worked as a hairdresser and cosmetologist to support her family.
 They remained married for 34 years until her death in 1999.
 Together, they had a daughter.

 Bussard died on September 26, 2022, at his home in Frederick while in hospice care.
 He was 86, and was diagnosed with pancreatic cancer two years prior to his death.